Cash Runway Calculator

 Path to profitability: when cuts become permanent strategy

-A path to profitability runway calculator projects forward under two assumptions: cuts are permanent, and growth continues at your effective (post-damage) rate.
-The tool solves for months-to-profitability — the month where MRR × gross margin ≥ post-cut burn.
+Path-to-profitability modeling rests on two assumptions: cuts are permanent, and growth continues at your effective (post-damage) rate.
+Under those constraints, we solve for months-to-profitability — the month where MRR × gross margin ≥ post-cut burn.
 If that number is less than runway-months-after-cuts, you're Default Alive: you can reach profitability on your current trajectory without another raise.

 Most path-to-profitability plans combine a 20–40% expense cut with flat-to-moderate growth.
 The calculator makes this visible in one glance: the amber "current burn" curve vs the purple "with scenario cuts" curve on the cash projection chart, with Default Alive crossover annotated if it occurs.